About our Confidentiality guidance

 - ‘You should’ is also used where the duty or principle will not apply in all situations or circumstances, or where there are factors outside your control that affect whether or how you can follow the guidance.

 You must use your judgement to apply the principles in this guidance to the situations you face as a doctor, whether or not you hold a licence to practise and whether or not you routinely see patients.
 If in doubt, you should seek the advice of an experienced colleague, a Caldicott or data guardian1 or equivalent, a data protection officer, your defence body or professional association, or seek independent legal advice.

 You must be prepared to explain and justify your decisions and actions.
-Serious or persistent failure to follow this guidance will put your registration at risk.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.

 Caldicott or data guardians are senior people in the NHS, local authority social care services, and partner organisations, who are responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 Data protection officers have a statutory function under the General Data Protection Regulation to monitor a data controller’s compliance with the GDPR.